go-rel/rel/docs/crud.md

 <!-- tabs:end -->

-It's also possible to insert a new record manually using `rel.Set`, which is a very basic type of `changer`.
+It's also possible to insert a new record manually using `rel.Set`, which is a very basic type of `modifier`.

 <!-- tabs:start -->